rowlandcoping/cheese-and-beer/README.md

  - Checkout page:  Here the user selects/inputs their billing and delivery address, specifies whether the item is a gift (and if they want it wrapped) and enters their payment details, and which details they wish to retain (ie register as a user)
  - Confirmation page: This is where users will be provided with confirmation of their purchase.
  - Product update page:  The site is not envisaged as an amazon style marketplace, so the only users who will have access to this are designated administrators of the platform.
 Here new products can be added and removed.
  - Order history (with varying permissions):  Users can view their own order history, customer services can view any of them, and managers/admins have update tools.
-Not all of this will be in the lean MVP as it's not clear on the levels of permissions built into allauth, but obviously superuser isn't suitable in all (most??) cases.
+Not all of this will be in the lean MVP as it's not clear on the levels of permissions built into allauth, but obviously superuser isn't suitable in all cases.
  - Manage account:  User can change billing/delivery addresses, other personal details, or payment options (if included).
 They can access their order history from here.
 Users which are not signed in will have the option to search for their order by order number to track it.

 ### Features